ash0080/gun.doc.cn/tmp.md

 We're going to build a P2P dApp!
-This tutorial assumes you have moderate web development experience, and will walk you through each step.
-Let's start with some basic HTML:
+This tutorial assumes you have moderate web development experience (don't?
+Check out our [beginner's guide](./My-First-Todo-App)!), and will walk you through each step.
+Let's start with some basic HTML, to create a multi-user public todo app:

 ```html
 ::: {codepen: 'link', tab1: 'codemirror'} :::